garden-io/garden/docs/providers/kubernetes.md

 For usage information, please refer to the [guides section](../guides/README.md).
 A good place to start is the [Remote Kubernetes guide](../guides/remote-kubernetes.md) guide if you're connecting to remote clusters.
-The [demo-project](../examples/demo-project.md) example project and guide is also helpful as an introduction.
+The [demo-project](../examples/demo-project.md) example project and guide are also helpful as an introduction.

 Note that if you're using a local Kubernetes cluster (e.g. minikube or Docker Desktop), the [local-kubernetes provider](./local-kubernetes.md) simplifies (and automates) the configuration and setup quite a